Feyerabend/vm/ps/APPLE.md

 # Apple, PostScript, PDF and screen rendering

-Based on the background of [PostScript](POSTSCRIPT.md), in the mid-80s, Apple achieved significant success early with the introduction of “affordable” laser printers and software programs like PageMaker.
-These programs allowed users to layout pictures, text, and graphics.
+Based on the background of [PostScript](POSTSCRIPT.md), in the mid-80s, Apple achieved significant success early with the introduction of "affordable" laser printers and software programs like PageMaker.
+These kind of programs allowed users to layout pictures, text, and graphics.
 Additionally, PostScript enabled the transfer of what was seen on the screen to be printed in relatively high detail, such as 300 dpi.
+There really was nothing between high-quality matrix printers and more prefessional equipments before this, leaving a big market opportunity for what would become DTP or desktop publishing.

 Interesting enough the LaserWriter had a Motorola 68000 at 12 MHz, and memory of 1.5 MB, while a typical MacPlus had a Motorola 68000 at 8 Mhz with a memory starting at 1 MB RAM, but, to my experience, often was upgraded with 2 or 4 in the late 80s.
+Thus the printer was in fact more powerful than the computer, which was also reflected in the price.

 Initially, the Macintosh did not have a strong start upon its launch.
-However, desktop publishing (DTP) and other software made it a much more appealing product in critical markets at the right time.
+However, DTP made it a much more appealing product in critical markets at the right time.

 ## PDF renders PostScript a bit obsolete ..

-Later on, PostScript was succeeded by PDF (Portable Document Format), which can be easily “distilled” or converted from PostScript.
+Later on, PostScript was succeeded by PDF (Portable Document Format), which can be easily "distilled" or converted from PostScript (PDF can also be converted to PostScript).
 PDF inherits many ideas from PostScript, but it has evolved significantly.
-It is designed with a different focus, making it suitable not only for printing but also for viewing on screens.[^pdf] Yes, it converted from a __programming language__ to a __portable document format__.
+It is designed with a different focus, making it suitable not only for printing but also for viewing documents on screens.[^pdf] Yes, it converted from a __programming language__ to a __portable document format__.

 [^pdf]: https://en.wikipedia.org/wiki/PDF